-Example initial explanation of the account access consent process as a result this process is highly regulated and can only be offered a suitably licensed 3rd party.
+Example initial explanation of the account access consent process

+Your protection within this process is critical and as a result this process is highly regulated and can only be offered a suitably licensed 3rd party.

 We have chosen Experian to provide this service and it can be accessed through a secure link that we are sending you.